StevenAndrewsII/FreeFlight/README.md

 >Tombstone    = A network layer for the Tello Drone platform
 >
->PyGame controller = A controller api that supoorts multicontroller and dynamic remapping of the control input.
+>PyGame controller = A controller api that suports multicontroller and dynamic remapping of the control input.